HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 | open-ldap                   | 1              | open-ldap                   | 500                                | 2048                                   |
 | Total                       |                |                             | 55500                              | 76800                                  |

+## DX rendering medium configuration helm values in hcl-dx-deployment

+To see the `medium-config-values.yaml` file in the hcl-dx-deployment Helm chart, complete the following steps:

+1. Download the Helm chart from FlexNet or Harbor.

+2. Extract the `TGZ` file (`hcl-dx-deployment-XXX.tgz`).

+3. In the extracted folder, navigate to the following structure to go to the `medium-config-values.yaml` file: `hcl-dx-deployment/value-samples/medium-config-values.yaml`.

+!!!note
+      pod resources limits can be increased based on the available resources in the cluster.

 ### Customer rendering scenario details